April 26, 2022

 ● Information regarding sales, distributorship structure, payment, and other business-related information

-● Data exporter does not intend to transfer any special categories of personal data.
+The data exporter and importer do not intend to transfer any special categories of personal data.

 - Unauthorised persons are prevented from gaining physical access to our premises and the rooms where data processing systems are located.

-- Employees are only allowed access to tasks assigned to them.
+- Employees or DirectScale contractors are only allowed access to tasks assigned to them.

 - We use video surveillance and alarm devices with reference to access areas.